• ADOIT Product Management

 TIP: While you have the flexibility to determine the level of detail in your operating model, keeping it concise on a single page is advisable to avoid confusion.
 This approach enables you to focus on crucial elements and their interconnections, ultimately enhancing clarity and effectiveness.

-Operating Model Design Example in ArchiMate
+How to Design an Operating Model in ArchiMate

 This is what the operating model for an airport’s passenger handling capability could look like.